sterling/rpi-aio-docker-hass/README.md

 # rpi-aio-docker-hass
 All-in-one docker image for Home Assistant on a Raspberry Pi.
 Tested on a Raspberry Pi 3 with Raspian 8 (jessie).

-Supports:
+Uses a [fork of Home Assistant](https://github.com/sterling/home-assistant).

+Supports (and not limited to):
-- v0.48.1+
+- v0.58+
   - zwave
   - hdmi cec
   - nmap scanner
   - ssh device tracker
-  - wake on lan
   - curl
   - mysql recorder (requires [separate mysql server](#mysql))